 This Thai Salad with Peanut Dressing has all the components of Thai spring rolls and is seriously addictive!

-This Thai Salad with Peanut Dressing is pretty light, with only the dressing and peanuts to add any heavy component.
+This Thai Salad with Peanut Dressing is pretty light.
 If you want some extra protein, you could add some Ginger Garlic Tofu.
 The only reason I didn't is because I wanted to keep things lighter today.

 The dressing, which you will have more than the salad calls for is delicious on Thai Pizza as well (just don't add the water to thin it out).
 This salad is sweet and savory at the same time.
 It makes a wonderful light lunch or side salad.